Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Conclusion

-Concerning the special case of stochastic IDE it is not hard to see that if the distribution of the measurement errors is supported on a small interval around zero, then the resulting stochastic IDE is also an $\varepsilon$-approximate IDE in the sense of \cite{PredictionEquilibria}.
-Hence, a natural question to ask is whether a sequence of such stochastic IDE converges to an exact IDE if the support of the measurement error distribution shrinks to zero.
-If this is the case and we are in a model with unique stochastic IDE, then this limit point would, in some sense, be a canonical choice within the set of IDE for a given instance.
-Furthermore, our existence result for stochastic IDE even provides a natural way of (numerically) computing such equilibria, as the Banach Fixed Point theorem used for the extension step also guarantees that the standard fixed point iteration converges to a fixed point.
+Concerning the special case of stochastic IDE{} it is not hard to see that if the distribution of the measurement errors is supported on a small interval around zero, then the resulting stochastic IDE is also an $\varepsilon$-approximate IDE in the sense of \cite{PredictionEquilibria}.
+Hence, a natural question is whether a sequence of such stochastic IDE converges to an exact IDE if the support of the measurement error distribution shrinks to zero.
+If this is the case and if stochastic IDE are unique, then this limit point would, in some sense, be a canonical choice within the set of IDE for a given instance.
+Furthermore, our existence result for stochastic IDE even provides a natural way of numerically computing such equilibria, as the Banach Fixed Point theorem used for the extension step also guarantees that the standard fixed point iteration converges to a fixed point.

 Finally, even though our framework is already quite general, there are still certain, more complex phenomena in traffic assignment for which it is not clear upfront whether they can be incorporated in our model.
 One such aspect would be spillback effects, where congestion on one road section leads to congestion on a previous road section (see, e.g., \cite{SpillbackSeringKoch}).
 Other potential extensions would be allowing departure time choice or elastic demand scenarios.